 - Hybrid vigor: Yes, however less so than the F1 generation.

 F2BB Bernedoodle (81.25% Poodle & also 18.75% Bernese Mountain Dog) is a cross in between an F2B Bernedoodle (62.5% Poodle, 37.5% Bernese Mountain Dog) and a purebred 100% Poodle.
 This is the 2nd backcross with the Poodle and part of the 2nd generation so it obtains a second “B” in its name which is why it is described as an F2BB Bernedoodle.

-An F2BB Bernedoodle is one of the most hypoallergenic and non-shedding of all the second generation Bernedoodles because of the large quantity of Poodle genes.
+An F2BB Bernedoodle is one of the most hypoallergenic and non-shedding of all the second-generation Bernedoodles because of the large quantity of Poodle genes.
 This Bernedoodle also has the second most Poodle genes, just behind the F1BB Bernedoodle (87.5% Poodle & 12.5% Bernese Mountain Dog).
 It is most likely an F2BB Bernedoodle will a curly coat that will certainly require daily brushing and grooming haircuts every number of months to stop the fur from matting and tangling.
-However, this Bernedoodle generation is excellent for people with severe pet dog allergies as well as do not wish to need to have hair all over the floors, car, and bed.
+However, this Bernedoodle generation is excellent for people with severe pet dog allergies as well as who do not wish to need to have hair all over the floors, car, and bed.